RadLuli/Ampersand/DEFS/__kitchen.md

 ## 3 eBook

-**Ordinary Book** - This is a text document in a computer-readable format.
-Scanned formats without comprehension (.djvu, xerox PDF etc) will be readable but will not generate automatic meshes.
-Remember that these formats are increasingly rare.
+**Books** - text documents in computer-readable formats.
+Scanned formats (.djvu, photocopy PDFs etc) can be digitized but will not generate automatic meshes.
+These formats are, gladly, increasingly uncommon.

 **Import** - the important thing in this process is to retrieve the index/TOC of the text and transform it into mesh.
 With the support of Artificial Intelligence algorithms, it can be integrated into an informational landscape and even identify essential or redundant points of the converted TOC.